electrickite/shibboleth/README.md

 You must have Shibboleth installed and properly configured on the web server hosting MODX.
 This add-on was written for use with an Apache web server.
-For example, the syntax for specifying authorization rules is identical to the Shibboleth Apache directives.
+For example, the syntax for specifying content authorization rules is identical to the Shibboleth Apache directives.
 Other server configurations may work, but should be well tested before being used in production.

 Because Shibboleth provides very little security when used over unencrypted (HTTP) connections, only HTTPS URLs are supported by this extra.
 Your site must